-Drug-Free Work Place and Drug-Free Schools and Communities Act alcoholic beverages are prohibited in the building or on the grounds of the College.
+Drug-Free Work Place and Drug-Free Schools and Communities Act The Drug-Free Work Place Act of 1988 and the Drug-Free Schools and Communities Act of 1989 set drug-free workplace standards to be followed by government contractors and recipients of federal funds.
+Eastern has implemented a policy against Drugs in the Workplace.
+Additionally, alcoholic beverages are prohibited in the building or on the grounds of the College.
 Alcoholic beverages are not permitted by the College at any on-campus or off-campus College sponsored activities.
 Any employee or student violating these policies shall be subject to disciplinary action.